jkeresman01/java-maven-test.nvim/README.md

 ## Setup :wrench: <a name="setup"></a> ##

-Set the keymapings as you see fit, here is one setup example:
+Set the keymapings as you see fit, here is one example:

 ```lua
 require('java-maven-test').setup()